What are the doshas?

 The doshas: Imbalance and balance

 The translation for “dosha” means “that which gets messed up.”
-This tells us a lot about why it is so important to understand the tendencies of the doshas.
+This tells us a lot about why it's important to understand the tendencies of the doshas.

 When doshas accumulate in excess, they cause symptoms and illnesses that reflect the qualities of that dosha.
-Imbalance can occur in any of the three doshas, but it is more likely to show up in the dosha that makes up the main portion of your constitution.
-For example, if your prakruti is primarily kapha and you are living out of harmony with kapha by eating a lot of heavy food and living a sedentary lifestyle, you are likely to face health issues related to kapha, e.g., weight gain, depression or diabetes.
+Imbalance can occur in any of the three doshas, but it's more likely to show up in the dosha that makes up the main portion of your constitution.
+For example, if your prakruti is primarily kapha and you are living out of harmony with kapha by eating a lot of heavy food and living a sedentary lifestyle, you're likely to face health issues related to kapha, e.g., weight gain, depression or diabetes.

 The key to regaining balance is in the Ayurvedic principle of “like creates like and the opposite brings balance.”
 This means if you experience signs of heat from excess pitta, apply cooling and soothing remedies to bring balance.
-If you experience symptoms of vata imbalance, such as restlessness, eat foods that are grounding and nourishing.
-And if you experience signs of kapha’s stagnation, lighten up your diet and lifestyle and you’ll see quick improvements.
+If you experience symptoms of vata imbalance such as restlessness, eat grounding, easy-to-digest foods.
+And if you experience signs of kapha including excess mucus, invite more movement into your day and you’ll see quick improvements.

-Once you understand the tendencies of each dosha and have a sense of where you are more likely to go out of balance, it’s easy to identify the remedy.
+Once you understand the tendencies of each dosha and have a sense of where you're more likely to go out of balance, it’s easy to identify the remedy.

-What follows is a very brief list of the qualities of the doshas in and out of balance (you can learn much more about the doshas in our online Ayurveda health counselor and health advisor programs).
-As you read through this, think about your tendencies, both now and in the past.
+What follows is a brief list of the qualities of the doshas in and out of balance.
+Learn much more about the doshas in our online Ayurveda trainings and programs).
+As you read through this, notice how these qualities are similar or different than your tendencies, both now and in the past.

 CHARACTERISTICS